mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - traditional IT environments, 2 ways:

-  1. block storage: operates at a lower level, the raw storage device level and amnages data as a set of numberred, fixed size blocks.
+  1. block storage: operates at a lower level, the raw storage device level and manages data as a set of numberred, fixed size blocks.
   2. file storage: operates at a higher level, the operating system level, and manages data as a named hierarchy of files and folders.

 - Amazon S3 object storage is cloud object storeage